2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 For hundreds of years, Kinosaki has been known throughout Japan as a hot spring town.
 Putting on yukata (light cotton kimono) & geta (wooden clogs) to visit each of the town’s seven public hot springs – each with its own unique style – has become a storied tradition of visitors to Kinosaki.
 In addition to its famous public hot springs, Kinosaki is also known for its mouthwatering cuisine, including Hyogo Prefecture’s Tajima Beef, the stock cattle of the world famous Kobe beef.

-15:00pm – Check in to Nishimuraya Honkan, our luxury ryokan accommodation during our stay in Kinosaki.
+15:00pm – Check in to Nishimuraya Honkan, our luxury Relais & Chateaux ryokan accommodation during our stay in Kinosaki.

 Our Accommodation – Nishimuraya Honkan